History of Tuva: Annexation to the Soviet Union

 The Soviet Union annexed Tuva outright on 11 October 1944, apparently with the approval of Tuva's Little Khural (parliament), though there was no referendum on the issue.
 The exact circumstances surrounding Tannu-Tuva's annexation into the USSR in 1944 remain obscure.
 Salchak Toka, the leader of the Tuvan People's Revolutionary Party, was given the title of First Secretary of the Tuvan Communist Party, and became the de facto ruler of Tuva until his death in 1973.
 Tuva was made the Tuvan Autonomous Oblast and then became the Tuvan Autonomous Soviet Socialist Republic on 10 October 1961.
 The Soviet Union kept Tuva closed to the outside world for nearly fifty years.

 Modern history

 In February 1990, the Tuvan Democratic Movement was founded by Kaadyr-ool Bicheldei, a philologist at Kyzyl University.
 The party aimed to provide much needed jobs and housing, and also to improve the status of Tuvan language and culture.
-Later on in the year there was a wave of attacks against Tuva's sizeable Russian community, resulting in 168 deaths.
-Russian troops eventually were called in.
-Many Russians moved out of the republic during this period.
-To this day, Tuva remains remote and difficult to access.

 Tuva was a signatory to the 31 March 1992 treaty that created the Russian Federation.
 A new constitution for the republic was drawn up on 22 October 1993.
 This created a 32-member parliament (Supreme Khural) and a Grand Khural, which is responsible for foreign policy and any possible changes to the constitution, and ensures that Tuvan law is given precedence.
 The constitution also allowed for a referendum if Tuva ever sought independence.
 This constitution was passed by 53.9% (or 62.2%, according to source) of Tuvans in a referendum on 12 December 1993.